 Isometric Game Engine

+This is an isometric (2.5D) game engine.
 The goal of this project was to write code to handle the various components of an isometric game engine.
+I wrote it in Java using the Lightweight Java Game Engine (LWJGL), a library that provides bindings for OpenGL and other C/C++ libraries.

 It handles the following: